Jack the Ripper suspects: George Hutchinson

 George Hutchinson was an unemployed labourer.
 On 12 November 1888, he made a formal statement to the London police that in the early hours of 9 November 1888, Mary Jane Kelly approached him in the street and asked him for money.
 He stated that he had then followed her and another man of conspicuous appearance to her room, and had watched the room for about three-quarters of an hour without seeing either leave.
 He gave a very detailed description of the man, claiming he was "of Jewish appearance", despite the darkness of that night.
 The accuracy of Hutchinson's statement was disputed among the senior police.
 Inspector Frederick Abberline, after interviewing Hutchinson, believed that Hutchinson's account was truthful.
 However, Robert Anderson, head of the CID, later claimed that the only witness who got a good look at the killer was Jewish.
 Hutchinson was not a Jew, and thus not that witness.
 Hutchinson's statement was made on the day that Mary Kelly's inquest was held, and he was not called to testify.
 Some modern scholars have suggested that Hutchinson was the Ripper himself, trying to confuse the police with a false description, but others suggest he may have just been an attention seeker who made up a story he hoped to sell to the press.

+Hyam Hyams

+Hyam Hyams, a cigar-maker in his mid-thirties, was a Jewish lunatic first uncovered by author Martin Fido during research for his book The Crimes, Detection and Death of Jack the Ripper while searching for the identity of the police's Jewish suspect, although he ultimately concluded it was another man (see David Cohen above).
+Hyams was later suggested as a suspect in his own right by ripperologist Mark King.
+According to King, Hyams, who was institutionalized repeatedly throughout his life and eventually died in an asylum in 1913, was homicidally insane and repeatedly attacked asylum staff and fellow patients.
+His wife, whom he had attacked with a knife in 1889, described him as suffering from epilepsy and becoming progressively more violent as his mental state declined due to periodic epileptic fits.

+Sarah Bax Horton supported the theory in her 2023 book One-Armed Jack: Uncovering the Real Jack the Ripper.
+Bax Horton, a descendant of Harry Garrett who had been a Metropolitan Police sergeant at Leman Street Police Station, examined Hyams's medical records, which revealed that he suffered from a severe form of epilepsy and had a stiff arm and an irregular gait with bent knees, which resembles the physical description of the suspect.
+Bax Horton argued that the crimes coincided with his mental and physical decline which started when he broke his left arm in February 1888 and ended before his incarceration in September 1889 in the Colney Hatch Lunatic Asylum, where he remained until his death in 1913.